Parent Tick

 Applications usually take four to six weeks to be processed, depending on the region.
 They may get declined first time around or you may be asked for more information.
 This happened to me, despite my being a qualified teacher.
 So don’t be disheartened!

-Once you have your exemption, you are free to home-school your tamariki/ rangatahi without the need for any further intervention from MoE.
 There is the VERY SLIGHT chance you might be subjected to an ERO review if someone lodges a complaint about you to the MoE.
 If you’d like your tamariki/ rangatahi to trial regular school again, you can retain your exemption as long as attendance is less than 10 weeks.

 Home-schooling was an amazing option for our family.
 Free from the daily stress, sensory overwhelm, prejudice, and failure our child experienced in the classroom environment, our child thrived.
 They acquired the skills they needed to engage in learning in a positive and successful way and have since reintegrated into mainstream schooling.
 The friends I have found along the way, from within the neurodivergent home-schooling community, have become one of my biggest sources of understanding, empathy, and strength.